Quick start user guide to Citizen Space

 Survey sidebar with Add question highlighted.

-On the 'Add question' screen, enter the text of your question.
-Don't worry about answers, extra information or anything else at this stage - just the question text.
-The hit the blue 'Add Question' button.
+On the Add question screen, enter the text of your question.
+Don't worry about answers, extra information or anything else at this stage: the question text is all that's required now.
+Then select the blue Add Question button.

 Add question screen.